Sawndip/nnsim/README.md

 Spiking neuronet with Izhikevich neuron model and Tsodyks-Markram synapse model.
-Dynamics of spiking neural network are calculated by using CUDA technology
+Dynamics of the spiking neural network is calculated with the use of CUDA technology